-- Broken tooth or filling: If a small piece of tooth or filling breaks off and the tooth is not sensitive, this is probably something that can wait until we can get you scheduled during the day.
-If the tooth or area around the tooth has fractured and it is sensitive, bleeding, swollen or causing mouth irritations you should call our office or after hours contacts as listed below.
+- Broken tooth or filling: If a small piece of tooth or filling breaks off and the tooth is not sensitive, this is probably something that can wait until we can we can schedule you an appointment during the day.
+If the tooth or area around the tooth has fractured and it is sensitive, bleeding, swollen or causing mouth irritations, call our office or review the after-hours contacts listed below.

 - Lost temporary crown: Typically the temporary crown will only fit the tooth one way.
-Get ahold of some toothpaste and coat the inside of the temporary and place it back on your tooth.
-This should hold the temporary crown in place until you can be seen.
-Please call our office during normal business hours to let us know that the temporary came off and we will schedule you if needed to fix it further.
+Use some toothpaste to coat the inside of the temporary and place it back on your tooth.
+This should hold the temporary crown in place until you can make an appointment.
+Please call our office during normal business hours to let us know that the temporary came off and we will schedule you if needed to further fix it.

 - Broken or lost dental appliance or denture: This is not typically not an emergency but you should call our office so that we can replace or repair the damaged or missing appliance or denture.

-- Facial swelling or throat constriction: If you are experiencing facial swelling causing your eye to close or throat to constrict this is a true medical emergency and you should call 911.
+- Facial swelling or throat constriction: If you are experiencing facial swelling causing your eyes to close or throat to constrict, this is a true medical emergency and you should call 911.

-- Uncontrollable mouth pain: Most oral pain can be controlled by taking two 200mg Ibuprofin every 4 to 6 hours.
-If you are experiencing mouth pain that can not be controlled with over the counter pain medication such as Ibuprofin please contact us using the information provided below.
+- Uncontrollable mouth pain: Most oral pain can be controlled by taking two 200mg Ibuprofen every 4 to 6 hours.
+If you are experiencing mouth pain that cannot be controlled with over the counter pain medication such as Ibuprofen, please contact us using the information provided below.

 If you are experiencing a dental emergency after hours: